The L Word: Generation Q

 The L Word: Generation Q is an American drama television series produced by Showtime that premiered on December 8, 2019, and ran for three seasons, ending in April 2023.
 It is a sequel series to The L Word, which aired on Showtime from 2004 to 2009.
 Similar to its predecessor, the series follows the lives of a queer group of friends who live in Los Angeles, California.

-A first-look screening of the series took place on December 9, 2019, hosted by House of Pride, to coincide with the US release.
+A first-look screening of the series took place on December 9, 2019, hosted by House of Pride, to coincide with the American release.
 In January 2020, Showtime renewed the series for a second season which premiered on August 8, 2021.
 In February 2022, the series was renewed for a third season which premiered on November 20, 2022.
 In March 2023, following low viewership, the series was canceled after three seasons, and in April 2023, it was removed from Showtime platforms.

 Synopsis

 The show centers on a group of diverse queer characters experiencing love, heartbreak, sex, setbacks, personal growth and success in Los Angeles.
 Generation Q is set over ten years after The L Word, in the new setting of Silver Lake, Los Angeles.
 Several actors from the original series returned to reprise their roles alongside a new ensemble of diverse characters.